A GUIDE TO PENANG’S BEST STREET ART IN GEORGE TOWN, MALAYSIA

 So, what are we waiting for?
 Let get this started! 😊

-Follow us on an amazing tour around George Town to discover some really unique painted walls and find more than 30 (!!!) super funky and cute street art designs this city has to offer.
+Follow us on an amazing walking tour around George Town to discover some really unique painted walls and find more than 30 (!!!) super funky and cute street art designs this city has to offer.
 We’ll also include a Penang streetart map which should help not to miss any of these fantastic murals.

-Follow our detailed guide below to explore 30+ amazing street art designs and murals in the Heritage Zone of George Town, Penang.
+Follow our detailed guide and map below to explore 30+ amazing street art designs and murals in the Heritage Zone of George Town, Penang.

 Note: We tried to create a guide that included as many murals and designs as we could find along this route when visiting Penang in 2018 however note that the street art scene is always and constantly changing with new cool paintings coming up on one wall while older creations are being worn down on others and sometimes disappear forever.